*This blog was co-written with Caroline Chomanics, IDEAS For Us chief administration officer and Fleet Farming program manager.

 Despite recent images of oceans brimming with plastics and marine life washed ashore, Americans still use an average of 50 billion plastic water bottles a year.
 And while recycling has become part of a modern lifestyle, an unsettling fact remains: 91% of plastic is not recycled.
 Switching to reusable water bottles such as a mason jar or an ethically made product is an easy way to eliminate your use of plastics.
 And like most sustainable options, it will save money.

 Many of us don’t want to think about all the times we flush in a day, all the water we’re wasting when there’s an increasingly dwindling supply.
 Sewage often gets short shrift in discussions about water conservation.
 And while flushing is, well, necessary, there are ways to eliminate water-wasting problems that could be coming from your toilet.
 For instance, your toilet could be outdated.
 Older toilets use up to three to seven gallons more per flush.
 Most toilets have a date stamped either inside or on the back wall of the tank.
 If your toilet is more than 20 years old, it’s time for a new one.
 But if this is an expensive option, toilet buddies can help with reducing high-flush volume.
-A DIY alternative is to use a water bottle filled with water to help save on water.
+A DIY alternative is to pour water down the toilet to cut down on excessive flushing.

 Growing your own food is one of the biggest ways to become more sustainable.
 Novices to the world of food-growing can begin with garden herbs.
 These lovely food accents not only add a welcome burst of flavor to any meal, but fill your home with an array of lush, earthy scents.
 The five easiest herbs to start with (depending on your climate) are basil, oregano, thyme, mint and parsley.
 These can be grown in pots with six hours of bright sunlight, and only need watered a few times a week.
 For more info on growing herbs in your home, check out this blog by Cooking Light.

 Farmers markets are popping up everywhere.
 And for good reason.
 They’re a great way to while away a sunny afternoon.
 Shopping local also supports community growers and small business economies.
-In Orlando, Florida, we recommend stopping by the Audubon Park Community Farmers Market for your weekly produce.
+Locally, we recommend stopping by the Audubon Park Community Farmers Market for your weekly produce.
 While there, peruse the works of local artisans and other unique vendors.
 But make sure you bring a reusable bag!

-As the name implies, zero waste sends nothing unnecessary, or deemed recyclable, to landfills.
+As the name implies, zero-waste sends nothing unnecessary or deemed recyclable, to landfills.
 A refrain of the zero-waste philosophy is reuse, reuse, reuse!
 Bulk stores or bulk sections are boons for those looking to shop zero waste.
 Bring your own bag or container to the grocery store, and before stocking up on dry goods, ask for the “tare,” to see how much your container weighs when empty.
-Also opt for purchasing tin cans or paper-wrapped items rather than items with plastic packaging.
-According to the United Nations, “nearly 50% of the plastic waste generated globally in 2015 was from packaging.”
-To learn more about shopping zero waste, see our blog at https://ideasforus.org/how-to-shop-with-zero-waste/.
+Also, opt for purchasing tin cans or paper-wrapped items rather than items with plastic packaging.
+According to the United Nations, “nearly 50% of the plastic waste generated globally in 2015 was from the packaging.”
+To learn more about shopping zero waste, see our blog.

-Have you been improperly recycling in 2019?
-Let’s make the change for a year full of proper recycling.
+Let’s make 2020 a year of proper recycling.
 A good rule of thumb is the following recycling guide:

-Most cities will also have the details for how to recycle within their area.
-For instance, here’s the link for the City of Orlando’s recycling standards: https://www.orlando.gov/Trash-Recycling/What-Goes-Where.
+Most cities will also have the details of how to recycle within their area.
+For instance, here’s the link for the city of Orlando’s recycling standards: https://www.orlando.gov/Trash-Recycling/What-Goes-Where.

 Plastic toothbrushes take over 400 years to decompose.
 That’s why bamboo toothbrushes are the perfect alternative: They are 100% biodegradable and antimicrobial–which means they don’t harbor nasty bacteria.
 You can purchase them in compostable packaging and buy in bulk for the whole year.
 If you think using an electric toothbrush gets you off the hook, you’re wrong.
 Electric toothbrushes use electricity and require batteries that, when dumped in landfills, leak battery acid into waterways and oceans.

-One of the easiest ways to be more sustainable in 2020 is to replace paper towels with recycled cloth.
-Just as plastic chokes our landfills, so does unrecyclable paper.
+One of the easiest ways to be more sustainable in 2020 is to replace paper towels with recycled cloths.
+Just as plastic chokes waterways, unrecyclable paper produces unnecessary waste in landfills.
 In a pinch, it’s easy to grab a paper towel to clean up a spill.
-But think about the amount of paper towels discarded each year, with every household on the planet.
+But think about the number of paper towels discarded each year, with every household on the planet.
 According to the Paperless Project, it’s 254 million tons.
 Besides, reusable cloths can do the job faster, by soaking up more liquid with less material and waste.
 Check out this plant-based company for sustainable cleaning tools.

 Here’s an astounding fact: We flush the equivalent of 270,000 trees down the drain each day, and nearly 10% of that is attributable to toilet paper.
-Recycled toilet paper can be a sustainable game changer.
-Innovative companies (like this one) are leading the way in zero waste packaging, helping to spread the culture of using recycled toilet paper and “forest-friendly” tissues and paper towels.
+Recycled toilet paper can be a sustainable game-changer.
+Check out this company called Who Gives a Crap, which offers recycled toilet paper and “forest-friendly” tissues and paper towels.

 When deciding what you can do to save the ecosystems in your area, the answer is simple: Grow native plants!
-Supporting local wildlife is key to regenerating our ecosystems.
-Look into the native wildflowers, trees, shrubs and vines suitable to your environment, to create habitat in your own home or office.
+Supporting local wildlife is the key to regenerating our ecosystems.
+Look into the native wildflowers, trees, shrubs, and vines suitable to your environment, to create habitat in your own home or office.
 Live in Florida?
-Here is a helpful resource to finding native plants: http://floridayards.org/fyplants/.
+Here is a helpful resource for finding native plants.